-Your two Labour Councillors for Thames View Ward are Lucy Lee and Sabbir Zamee.
+Your Labour Community Team for Thames View Ward are Lucy Lee and Sabbir Zamee.

 On this page you can find out what your Labour Councillors and the wider Labour team are doing for you.
 If you need help from your Councillors, click ‘surgery details’ above to find out where you can meet your councillors or how to contact them.